OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 - See General controls
 - **#DEVDATAPROTECT** ((development-time infosec).
 Development data protect: protect (train/test) data, source code, configuration & parameters

+  This data protection is important because when it leaks it hurts confidentiality of intellectual property and/or the confidentiality of train/test data which also may contain company secrets, or personal data for example.
+Also the integrity of this data is important to protect, to prevent data or model poisoning.

+  Training data is in most cases only present during development-time, but there are exceptions:
+    - A machine learning model may be continuously trained with data collected runtime, which puts (part of the) train data in the runtime environment, where it also needs protection
+    - For GenAI, information can be retrieved from a repository to be added to a prompt, for example to inform a large language model about the context to take into account for an instruction or question.
+This principle is called _in-context learning_.
+For example [OpenCRE-chat](https://opencre.org/chatbot) uses a repository of requirements from security standards to add to a user question so that the large language model is more informed with background information.
+In the case of OpenCRE-chat this information is public, but in many cases the application of this so-called Retrieval Augmented Generation (RAG) will have a repository with company secrets or otherwise sensitive data.
+Organizations can benefit from unlocking their unique data, to be used by themselves, or to be provided as service or product.
+This is an attractive architecture because the alternative would be to train an LLM or to finetune it, which is expensive and difficult.
+An RAG approach may suffice.
+Effectively this puts the repository data to the same use as training data is used: control the behaviour of the model.
+Therefore, the security controls that apply to train data, also apply to this run-time repository data.

   - Encryption of data at rest
     Links to standards: